pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

   Select the wanted backend type between `Sdl`, `Glfw` and `Qt`.
 Only useful when multiple backend are compiled and available.
 * `appShallExit`: _bool, default=false_.
-   will be set to true by the app when exiting.
+   Will be set to true by the app when exiting.
    _Note: 'appShallExit' has no effect on Mobile Devices (iOS, Android) and under emscripten, since these apps shall not exit._
-* `fpsIdle`: _float, default=4`
+* `fpsIdle`: _float, default=4_.
   ImGui applications can consume a lot of CPU, since they update the screen very frequently.
   In order to reduce the CPU usage, the FPS is reduced when no user interaction is detected.
-  This is ok most of the time but if you are displaying animated widgets (for example a live video), you may want to ask for a faster refresh: either increase fpsIdle, or set it to 0 for maximum refresh speed.
-  (you can change this value during the execution depending on your application refresh needs)
+  This is ok most of the time but if you are displaying animated widgets (for example a live video), you may want to ask for a faster refresh: either increase fpsIdle, or set it to 0 for maximum refresh speed (you can change this value during the execution depending on your application refresh needs)
-* `emscripten_fps`: _int, default = 0` set the application refresh rate
+* `emscripten_fps`: _int, default = 0_.
-   (only used on emscripten: 0 stands for "let the app or the browser decide")
+  Set the application refresh rate (only used on emscripten: 0 stands for "let the app or the browser decide")

 ----